IonMetadataWorkingGroup/GNSS-Metadata-Standard/README.md

   Windows: [![Build status](https://ci.appveyor.com/api/projects/status/clyus3vs41yij0wv?svg=true)](https://ci.appveyor.com/project/JamesTCurran/gnss-metadata-standard)

-The 'master' branch is frozen between major updates inlucind requests for comment, and opdated once or twice annually.

-Ongoing development and latests updates are available on the 'deve' branch.
-If you wish to submit code or pull-requests, please use the 'deve' branch.
-Pull requests for 'master' will be rejected.
+The 'master' branch is frozen between major updates, and opdated once or twice annually.
+Ongoing development and latests updates are available on the 'devel' branch.
+If you wish to submit code or pull-requests, please use the 'devel' branch.
+Pull requests for 'master' will be rejected during ongoing review and RFC process.
+For more information on the standard, and to download sample data files, please visit http://sdr.ion.org/

 This project uses CMake.
 To create a project for your IDE follow the steps below.

 Windows:
 > cd GNSS-Metadata-Standard